Card Tokenization

 - Merchant system securely collects and transmits the card data to Onerway

-- Onerway processes the tokenization request and returns a
+- Onerway processes the tokenization request and returns either a final binding result or a 3DS redirect

 Important Notes